 The mission of the Museum is to contribute to the education and development of a modern patriotic sensibility, to develop among Poles a consciousness of our own history and openness to the wider world.
 A growing knowledge of the interconnectedness of Polish history with the history of neighboring nations is a vital aspect of this mission.
 Disseminating the courageous story of Jan Karski is an objective which complements the Museum’s mission.

 The Polish History Museum championed Jan Karski centennial celebrations in Poland to mark the 100th anniversary of Karski’s birth through their “Jan Karski.
 Unfinished Mission” program.
-Its activities were recorded on this archival website.
-More information about this wonderful Museum is available at their website.
+Its activities and an educational package are on this website.
+More general information about this wonderful Museum is available at their website.

 Latham & Watkins is one of the largest providers of pro bono legal services in the world.
 Since 2000, it has donated more than 2.7 million hours of free legal services to underserved communities and the nonprofit sector valued at nearly US$1.2 billion.
 Pro bono engagement is integral to the practice of law at Latham and its attorneys take on pro bono matters in nearly every area of public interest law.